 We completed our charge within a few months, producing a comprehensive analysis that was distributed throughout the company and widely acclaimed.

 One of our recommendations was to create an instrument to measure these qualities in our current leaders and for use as a benchmark for future development.
-Our team decided to stay together for this additional piece of work as we were invested . . . → Read More: Death by Team Drift: The Slow Demise of a High Performing Team
+Our team decided to stay together for this additional piece of work as we were invested in . . . → Read More: Death by Team Drift: The Slow Demise of a High Performing Team